 Getting Service Disabled Veteran Owned Contracts by Statute

 This SDVOSB Program provides that federal contracting officers may restrict competition to Service Disabled Veteran Owned Small Business concerns and award a sole source or set-aside contract where certain criteria are met.

-The Small Business Administration has also issued an interim final rule, establishing a Service Disabled Veteran Owned Small Business Concern Program.
+The Small Business Administration (SBA)has also issued an interim final rule, establishing a Service Disabled Veteran Owned Small Business Concern Program.

 This program establishes the criteria to be used in federal contracting to determine service-disabled veteran status; business ownership and control requirements; guidelines for getting service-disabled veteran-owned small business contracts; and bid protest and appeal procedures for Service Disabled Veteran Owned Business procurements.

 The purpose of getting government contracts for disabled veterans is to provide procuring agencies with the authority to set acquisitions aside for exclusive competition among service-disabled veteran-owned small business concerns, as well as the authority to make sole source awards to service-disabled veteran-owned small business concerns if certain conditions are met.
 (See Code of Federal Regulations (CFR) 13 CFR 125.8-125.10).
 The US Congress believes that the veteran-owned community is deserving of getting preferential treatment in the procurement marketplace like other categories.

 Getting government contracts for service disabled veterans (SDVOSB) can be an excellent way to grow your business.
 The SBA offers a program to SDVOSBs that grants certain competitive advantages to veteran-owned businesses when bidding on government contracts.